Managers must recognize and respond to all the factors that can influence their organizations.

 Employees are an important part of the internal environment of an organization.

-Managers must be able to manage lower-level employees and, at the same time, supervise the other factors of the internal environment.
+Managers must be able to manage lower-level employees and, at the same time, supervise the other factors that affect dynamics among the team.

 Indeed, even when everyone is capable and talented, politics and internal conflicts can destroy a good organization from within.